-Ducinons Drainage new and existing developments on surface water drainage discharges Systems (SuDS) such as permeable paving or on site retention basins Traffic Impact An assessment of the effects upon the surrounding area by traffic as a Assessment result of a development, such as increased traffic flows that may require (TIA) highway improvements Travellers For the purposes of Planning Policy "travellers" means "gypsies and travellers" and "travelling show people" as defined in the Planning Policy for Traveller Sites.
+Drainage new and existing developments on surface water drainage discharges Systems (SuDS) 1 0 Traffic Impact An assessment of the effects upon the surrounding area by traffic as a Assessment result of a development, such as increased traffic flows that may (TIA) highway improvements Travellers For the purposes of Planning Policy "travellers" means "gypsies and travellers" and "travelling show people" as defined in the Planning Policy for Traveller Sites.
 Travelling Show Definition of Travelling Show People.
 For the purposes of planning People policy, gypsies and travellers are defined in the Planning Policy Traveller Sites (2015 update) as being: "Members of a group organised for the purposes of holding fairs, circuses or shows (whether or not travelling together as such).
 This includes such persons who on the grounds of their own or their family's or dependants more localised pattern of trading, educational or health needs or old age have ceased to travel temporarily, but excludes Gypsies and Travellers as defined above."
 Viability In terms of retailing, a centre that is capable of success or continuing effectiveness.
 More generally the economic circumstances which would justify development taking place